-Great-grandmother killed in U.S. fire tried to save kids
+'My kids are deceased': U.S. wildfire kills two children, four others

 The children’s mother, Sherry Bledsoe, was quoted by the Sacramento Bee as saying: “My kids are deceased.
 That’s all I can say.”

-The weather on Sunday is expected to offer no relief for firefighters as it will hit more than 100 Fahrenheit (37.7 Celsius) with low humidity and gusty winds, the National Weather Service said.
+The weather on Sunday is expected to offer no relief for firefighters, with temperatures over 100 Fahrenheit (37.7 Celsius), low humidity and gusty winds, the National Weather Service said.

 “We are simply not getting a break,” said Chris Anthony, a division chief with the California Department of Forestry and Fire Protection (Cal Fire).